-Coal-bearing formations crop out around the rim of a twenty mile long syncline about 15 miles east of Fairplay at elevations of about 9,900 feet in the South Park intermontane basin in Park County.
+Coal-bearing formations crop out around the rim of a twenty-mile-long syncline about 15 miles east of Fairplay at elevations of about 9,900 feet in the South Park intermontane basin in Park County.

-These strata are younger than the Vermejo and Raton Formations of the Raton Mesa and Canon City regions.
-They are Paleocene in age and correlate with the Laramie Formation of the Denver Basin area.
-Much of the section is missing around the south end of the syncline near Hartzel, and only thin coal seams have been found.
+These strata are similar to part of the Vermejo Formation of the Raton basin and Canon City regions.
+They areLate Cretaceous in age and correlate with the Laramie Formation of the Denver basin area.
+Much of the section is missing around the south end of the syncline near Hartsel, and only thin coal seams have been found.
 At the north end, near Jefferson, about 250 feet of section contains one or more seams which may attain mineable thickness under cover.
 Most of the east side is covered by a granitic thrust block.

 On the west side, near Como, a "lower seam"-5' to 12', a "middle seam"-2'9", and an "upper seam"-4'0", with intervals of about 200', were mined from 1870 to 1905 for railroad and local use.
-Deep weathering and dips to 45° made mining difficult.
+Deep weathering and dips to $45^{\circ}$ made mining difficult.
 The seven or eight old mines have long been closed and flooded.

-Recent analyses of a sample recovered from one of the old Como mines indicates subbituminous A or B coal with the following analyses:
+Recent analyses of a sample recovered from one of the old Como mines indicate subbituminous A or B coal, with the following analyses:

 As-received basis Range of analyses

 Moisture 6.3-15.5%

 Ash 1.3-6.4%

-Sulfur .4753%
+Sulfu r .4753%

 Btu/lb.
 9,780

-Fus. temp., °F. 2,700
+Fus, temp., °F. 2,700

-An area of about 8 square miles down dip east of the Como mines was estimated (Landis, 1959) to have had about 92 million tons of coal originally present.
+A total area of about 8 square miles, mostly down dip east of the Como mines, was estimated (Landis, 1959) to have had about 92 million tons of coal originally present.
 Down to a depth of 3,000 feet, an additional 12 square miles could hold resources of about 135 million tons.
 No conjectures are made here concerning resources below that depth.
 Possible original total for the field could be as much as 227 million tons, but prospecting and mining will be difficult.